Harvest Now, Decrypt Later

-In cybersecurity, there is a chilling phrase that has become increasingly relevant in the age of quantum anxiety:
+In cybersecurity, there is a phrase that has become increasingly important in the age of quantum anxiety:

 Harvest Now, Decrypt Later.

-The idea is simple.
 An attacker may capture encrypted data today even if they cannot read it yet.
-They store it, waiting for a future moment when better tools, greater computing power, or a new breakthrough may finally make decryption possible.
+They store it, preserve it, and wait for a future moment when better tools, greater computing power, or some new breakthrough may finally make decryption possible.

-We inherit stories long before we are capable of reading their depth.
+We inherit stories before we can read their depth.

 A sentence heard in childhood returns with force.